mobilecoinofficial/desktop-wallet/README.md

+# WARNING

+Do not build from main without full confidence in the state of the application.
+If there is no official release, please contact an admin for the correct branch.

 ## MobileCoin Electron Wallet [Beta]

 A user-friendly desktop wallet with support for encrypted key storage, an address book [WIP], and QR code generation for communicating Payment Request Codes and Gift Codes to mobile apps[WIP].